 “Three Times the Growth!”

-There are hundreds of testimonials from people who used castor oil to increase their hair growth 3-5x the normal rate.
+There are hundreds of testimonials from people who used castor oil to increase their hair growth 3-5 times the normal rate.
 A friend of mine was struggling with postpartum hair loss and even once her hair loss slowed, regrowing her hair was difficult.

 She measured her hair growth for a month and it grew almost half an inch.
 The next month, after using castor oil hair treatments twice a week, her hair had grown almost 2 inches.
 She tested this again the following month and noticed the same result and that her hair was dramatically thicker.

 There are several options for castor oil hair treatments.
 I prefer to make my own, but there are some pre-made options (this is a good one that I’ve tried in the past).

 To make my own, I mix castor oil with another hair-healthy oil (options listed below) and herbs to help support scalp health.
 Unrefined and cold-pressed hexane-free castor oil is preferred.